Collagen Supplementation – How It Works, What Forms Exist, and Why It’s Worth It?

 • molecular weight often <3 kDa

-• rapid and efficient absorption
+• fast and efficient absorption

 Granulated collagen